 If you've ever tasted the low sugar store-bought jams and jellies, they are often more juice and less berry.
 This recipe is so much better!!

-Combining figs and strawberries is great because the figs really give the berries a great depth of flavor.
-Chinese Five Spice or curry to a jam recipe, I know you're going to love this - it's just fabulous!
+Combining figs and strawberries is great because the figs really give the berries a great depth of flavor as does the Chinese Five Spice or curry.
+I know you're going to love this - it's just fabulous!

 - Always wash jars in hot soapy water and sterilize them prior to canning.

 - Always use the exact amount of sugar.
 Don't use a sugar substitute either.
 The preserves may not set correctly or it could mold.